AshinMc/Hong/README.md

 ## 🔍 Overview

 Hong is a two player one character Godot game concept built with Godot 3.6.
-It provides both a mini server for casual gameplay and a full server solution for debugging environments.

-## Under Development
+#### Under Development...